GaneshSonune123/Road-Accident-Analysis/README.md

 This repository contains a Power BI dashboard that analyzes road accidents in the UK for the Current Year (CY) compared to the Previous Year (PY).
 The analysis provides key metrics and insights into various types of casualties, accident locations, and contributing factors to road accidents, helping to inform safety improvements.

 ### Objective:
-The primary objective of this analysis is to:

 ➢ Understand trends and patterns in road accidents over the current year (CY) and previous year (PY).